 - Ideas to Actions framework

-To provide Zego with an actionable strategy at speed, we undertook three streams of work.
-We conducted interviews with stakeholders, consolidating existing customer research, data, and insights.
-We prioritised the ideas that emerged using a custom ‘Weighted Shortest Job First’ calculator, and converted the key ideas into a Recommended Roadmap, as well as handing over a detailed Strategy Report.
+We undertook two streams of work; conducting interviews with stakeholders, and consolidating existing customer research, data, and insights.
+We prioritised the ideas that emerged into a Recommended Roadmap, as well as handing over a detailed Strategy Report.

 It was essential that our research gave us a view of both Zego’s business and the wider market: We assessed the broader economic and market challenges, developed a high-level overview of the competitive landscape, the COVID-19-related challenges, as well as immersing ourselves in the data that Zego had already aggregated.